State of Wisconsin

 The DOJ reached an agreement with the town of Lawrence to provide at least one accessible voting machine in every polling location for future federal elections, which the court approved on Sept.
 27.

-STATUS: On Sept.
-27, the court granted the DOJ’s request for a a preliminary injunction against the the town of Thornapple and gave the parties until Oct.
-1 to submit an agreed upon order.
+On Oct.
+4, the court granted the DOJ’s request for a a preliminary injunction against the the town of Thornapple.

 Last updated: